Information for prospective students from the United States

 Our ACT code is 7797.

-Applicants should also refer to the individual programme entries in the Graduate Prospectus or postgraduate entry requirements, which specify any additional requirements.
+Applicants should also refer to the individual programme web pages, which may specify any additional requirements.

 Although we do not require GRE scores as part of our assessment we will take scores into account on a case-by-case basis.